softchris/azure-book/azure-data-storage.md

 - **Unstructured data**.
 Unstructured data encompasses data that has no designated structure to it.
 This also means that there are `no restrictions on the kinds of data it can hold`.
 For example, a blob can hold a PDF document, a JPG image, a JSON file, video content, etc. As such, unstructured data is becoming more prominent as businesses try to tap into new data sources.

+## Different data storages
+- **Azure SQL Database**, the engine of Sql Server.
+You can use the Azure Database Migration Service to migrate your Sql Server to the cloud.
+It uses the Microsoft Data Migration Assistant to generate reports to provide recommendations on things you should do before migrating.
+Thereafter it should be as simple as changing the Connection String in your apps.
+- **Azure Cosmos DB**, globally distributed database service.
+Supports schema less data.
+Supports constantly changing data.
+- **Azure Blob Storage**, unstructured, no restrictions on what type of data it can hold wether its PDFs, videos or anything else.
+Highly scalable.
+Can handle 1000s of simultaneous uploads.
+Has the ability to store up to 8 TB of data for virtual machines